Continued Dispensing of PBS Medicines in Defined Circumstances (Continued Dispensing) initiative

 - Prescribing medicine will continue to be the responsibility of the patient’s doctor or alternative authorised prescriber.

 - The pharmacist must tell the most recent prescriber in writing, within 24 hours, that the medicine has been supplied.

 - Pharmacies must have internal policies and procedures that outline record keeping requirements for supplying medicines under this initiative.

-This project is funded by the Australian Government Department of Health and Ageing as part of the Fifth Community Pharmacy Agreement between the Australian Government and the Pharmacy Guild of Australia.
+This project is funded by the Australian Government Department of Health as part of the Fifth Community Pharmacy Agreement between the Australian Government and the Pharmacy Guild of Australia.